wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-manage-storage-accounts.md

 For security reasons, key rotation is often a requirement in data centers.

-> [AZURE.NOTE] The following key rotation information and the rotation procedure apply to Microsoft Azure storage accounts only.
+> [AZURE.NOTE] The following key rotation information and the rotation procedure apply to <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure storage accounts only.
 If you are using another cloud service provider, you can manage storage account keys through that provider's dashboard.

-Each Microsoft Azure subscription can have one or more associated storage accounts.
+Each <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure subscription can have one or more associated storage accounts.
 The access to these accounts is controlled by the subscription and access keys for each storage account.

-When you create a storage account, Microsoft Azure generates two 512-bit storage access keys that are used for authentication when the storage account is accessed.
+When you create a storage account, <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure generates two 512-bit storage access keys that are used for authentication when the storage account is accessed.
 Having two storage access keys allows you to regenerate the keys with no interruption to your storage service or access to that service.
 The key that is currently in use is the *primary* key and the backup key is referred to as the *secondary* key.
-One of these two keys must be supplied when your Microsoft Azure StorSimple device accesses your cloud storage service provider.
+One of these two keys must be supplied when your <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure StorSimple device accesses your cloud storage service provider.

 ## What is key rotation?